 • In bowl or jar, combine 2 Tablespoons (30ml) olive oil, 1 Tablespoon (15ml) balsamic vinegar, 1/4 teaspoon (1.25ml) salt, black pepper to taste, plus any optional seasonings like garlic, chili flakes, hot sauce.
 Set aside.

-• Slice tomatoes and arrange them on a serving platter or bowl.
+• Arrange the tomatoes on a serving platter.

 • Slice or tear fresh basil leaves on top.
-Add your extra toppings.
-Drizzle dressing on right before serving and enjoy.
+Enjoy!

 Nutrition Information per Serving